ingroxd/sheli/README.md

 Please, read all this readme (yes, including notes, you lazy chap!).

-You should have installed BASH in order to let sheli work fine, **but** if you don't want to install bash, you can easily change the shebang in each lib with the following command:
+You should have installed BASH in order to let sheli work fine, **but** if you don't want to install bash, you can easily change the shebang in each lib with the following command (in sheli dir):
 ```shell
 find . -type f -name '*.sh' -exec sed -i -e 's|#!/bin/.*sh|#!/bin/dash|' "{}" \;
 ```